 With its opening set as a college dorm’s common room, “Window Full of Moths” made me feel at home right from the first act.
-Deglamorizing “college life” and highlighting the irritants that most college students are too accustomed to to bother with, “Moths,” written by Nick Baskin ’14 and directed by Thomas Stilwell ’16, attempts to sensitize its audience members to their own lives.
+Deglamorizing “college life” and highlighting the irritants that most college students are too accustomed to to bother with, “Moths,” written by Brin Solomon ’14 and directed by Thomas Stilwell ’16, attempts to sensitize its audience members to their own lives.

 The set invokes a sense of familiarity with its sofa, pillows and quintessential scattered pile of books, which belong to Susan (Lily Shoretz ’16), a college girl in her junior year.
 Clad in a pair of comfortable-looking pajamas, Susan immediately strikes a cord with the tired and overworked college student.
 An ambitious physics major, with lofty goals of changing the world, she tells her audience her story with a brutal honesty.
 She sings to them the tale of her mediocre high school and her desire to become a competent scientist.
 Susan’s story doesn’t seem unique, built around the expected hallmarks of unpopularity in high school and great expectations for college.
 Still, her delivery is, at once, both charming and unembellished.
 Shoretz’s performance is fluid enough to assume the character of any Junior with a tendency towards quarter-life crises, and Susan’s character could serve as prototype — reminding the audience members of either themselves or someone they know.